Osama bin Laden Has Farty Pants: Plot

-During the battle, Cartman and Bin Laden are fighting between themselves in a manner similar to the anti-German/anti-Japanese Looney Tunes and Disney's cartoon propaganda produced during World War II.
-Cartman ultimately tricks Bin Laden into donning an Uncle Sam costume and hands him a lit stick of dynamite as a microphone.
-Terrorists see Bin Laden in his costume and shoot him up before the dynamite explodes.
-The subdued and dazed Bin Laden is killed by an American soldier and the commander of the American forces proclaim the war is won.
-With the Taliban overthrown and Bin Laden dead, the boys say goodbye to the Afghan kids who still hate them.
+A comic battle ensues between Cartman and bin Laden, strongly resembling World War II-era animation, when anti-Nazi/anti-Japanese themes appeared across Warner Bros. and Disney propaganda films.
+Cartman ultimately tricks bin Laden into donning an Uncle Sam costume and hands him a lit stick of dynamite as a microphone.
+Terrorists see bin Laden in his costume and shoot him up before the dynamite explodes.
+The subdued and dazed bin Laden is killed by an American soldier and the commander of the American forces proclaim the war is won.
+With the Taliban overthrown and bin Laden dead, the boys say goodbye to the Afghan kids who still hate them.
 Stan replies with "maybe... someday... we can learn to hate you too."
 The Afghan kids reply positively, confusing Kyle.
 The troops celebrate their victory with a show by Fleetwood Mac.
 Before they leave, Stan sticks a small American flag into the ground, confusing Kyle, who thought the Afghan kids had talked Stan into not liking America.
 Stan replies, "No, dude.
 America may have some problems, but it's our home, our team.
 If you don't want to root for your team, then you should get the hell out of the stadium."
 The episode ends with Stan and Kyle saluting the American flag, saying "Go America" and finishing with "Go Broncos."